Mounting Solar Panels On A Tiled Roof: All You Need To Know

 Walking on Tiles

 To avoid breaking tiles during installation, walk only on the lower third of each tile.
-This is the part where a tile overlaps with the one below and is the strongest part.
+This is where a tile overlaps with the one below, which is the strongest part.

 Prepare for Breakage